Finding the Top Financial Advisor Firms in Alexandria, Virginia

 Westbourne Investments Investing Strategy

 The practice deploys various portfolio management strategies based on the client’s financial situation and goals.
 Its managed account program utilizes exchange-traded funds (ETFs) and individual stocks.
-It aims to build these with income-oriented equities that have “noticeably superior rising income streams from basic industry sectors of the economy represented by real estate, energy production and delivery, select utilities;” core equities representing 15- to 20-year-old companies; and growth equities from reasonably-managed younger versions of the core group."
+It aims to build these with income-oriented equities that have “noticeably superior rising income streams from basic industry sectors of the economy represented by real estate, energy production and delivery, select utilities, entertainment and financial services;" core equities representing 15- to 20-year-old companies; and growth equities from reasonably-managed younger versions of the core group.

 4J Wealth Management Background